-To structure our study, we adopt Rubinstein's classic bilateral alternating offers protocol without a deadline.5 Our key innovation is to disentangle bargaining delay (i.e., the time delay in bargaining due to disagreement in a round) from payoff delay (i.e., the time delay of payoffs due to disagreement in a round), which allows us to induce different time preferences among bargainers.
+To structure our experimental manipulation, we adopt Rubinstein's classic indefinite alternating offers protocol.5 Our key innovation is to disentangle bargaining delay (i.e., the time delay in bargaining due to disagreement in a round) from payoff delay (i.e., the time delay of payoffs due to disagreement in a round), which allows us to induce different time preferences among bargainers.
 Specifically, we let all bargaining take place in a single session, so that bargaining delay is negligible (frequent offers), while at the same time imposing significant payoff delay, of either a week or a month per round of disagreement.
-Importantly, we exogenously and transparently vary this payoff delay at the individual level (including also whether someone additionally faces a front-end delay): These payoff delay types are randomly assigned and made common knowledge within every bargaining match (so we do not induce incomplete information).
+Importantly, we exogenously and transparently vary this payoff delay at the individual level (including also whether someone additionally faces a front-end delay): These payoff delay types are randomly assigned and made common knowledge within every bargaining match.
 Thus, we create groups of bargainers that are essentially identical in every respect other than their effective time preferences, and we can compare bargaining behavior and outcomes between different matches to identify causal effects due to people's underlying time preferences.